 Cai Rang Floating Market in Vietnam

 Cai Rang floating market is one of the biggest in the Mekong Delta region in Vietnam.
 Anytime from 5 AM is the best time to visit this market when it opens and is at its liveliest, where you will find all sorts of vegetables and fruits, or even grab a bowl of hot noodles soup for breakfast.
 You can tour this market on a wooden boat called a sampan.
 The boat helps you navigate the market, going from one boat stall to another.
-The traders usually hang their goods on a long pole above the boat.
-Apart from the display of food items, you also get to see some local Vietnamese food factories where they produce coconut candies and other local food products.
+The traders usually hang their goods on a long pole above the ship.
+Apart from displaying food items, you also get to see some local Vietnamese food factories producing coconut candies and other local food products.

 Sa Dec Flower Village in Vietnam

-Taking a trip to the Mekong Delta will not be complete without Sa Dec traditional village.
-Sa Dec is a small village that is best viewed on a sampan.
-In this village, there is something to tickle every tourist’s fancy that is sure to give you a feel of the Vietnamese lifestyle.
+A trip to the Mekong Delta will not be complete without Sa Dec, a traditional village.
+This village has something to tickle every tourist’s fancy to give you a feel of the Vietnamese lifestyle.

-The village is home to the famous Huynh Thuy Le’s old house, whose love story was made into the classic movie “The Lover,” produced in the ’90s.
+The village is home to the famous Huynh Thuy Le’s old house, whose love story was made into the classic movie “The Lover” in the ’90s.
 You can watch the film to get a proper feel of this place before you visit.
 The house has a vintage Indochine design, attracting many tourists to take extraordinary pictures.
-You can still see pictures of the Le family and Marguerite Duras.
+You can still see photos of the Le family and Marguerite Duras.

-Apart from this, Sa Dec village is also known for its roses and marigolds and is known as the flower capital of the Mekong Delta in Vietnam.
+In addition, Sa Dec village is known for its roses and marigolds and is known as the flower capital of the Mekong Delta in Vietnam.

 Vinh Trang Pagoda in Vietnam

-This Buddhist temple is located at My Tho, in Tien Giang Province, Vietnam.
-It was built in 1849 with a very unique and remarkable architecture inspired by Chinese, Vietnamese, and Angkor features.
+This Buddhist temple is at My Tho, in Tien Giang Province, Vietnam.
+It was built in 1849 and features unique and remarkable architecture inspired by Chinese, Vietnamese, and Angkorian features.

 Surrounded by beautiful ornamental gardens, Vinh Trang Pagoda is a must-visit Vietnamese attraction.
-The pagoda has five buildings, two ornamental yards, and 178 pillars.
-The pagoda houses many artistic sculptures, such as the Amitabha Holy Trinity, which was carved in bronze, and statues made from copper, wood, and terracotta.
-The pagoda is also known for its precious 18 arhats made from jackfruit tree wood in 1907.
+The pagoda has five buildings, two decorative yards, and 178 pillars.
+The pagoda houses many artistic sculptures, such as the Amitabha Holy Trinity, carved in bronze, and statues made from copper, wood, and terracotta.

 Xeo Quyt Forest in Vietnam

 Xeo Quyt is a lush green forest located southeast of Cao Lanh, Dong Thap Province, Vietnam.
-The forest is appreciated for its natural beauty and as an embodiment of history.
-The forest has bunkers that served as hideouts for Viet Cong generals during the war.
-Running through the middle of the forest is a canal that can be explored on a boat.
+The forest is appreciated for its natural beauty and embodies history.
+Bunkers in the forest served as hideouts for Viet Cong generals during the war.
 The forest is filled with tall melaleuca trees, which form a canopy over the canal and walking trails, wild grass, fauna, and flora.

 The Killing Fields and Tuol Sleng Genocide Museum in Phnom Penh